 “Think I’ll name you Quentin,” I said.
 “How about that?”

 “You’re lost like him,” I said.
 “Gonna die like him.”

-I thought about that a minute, closed the book over my finger.
+I thought about that for a minute, closed the book over my finger.
 “Named my son Jason,” I said.
 “Guess that makes you two like brothers.”

-I dropped my last empty into the cooler, stood back up and looked over him.
+I dropped my last empty into the cooler, stood back up, and looked over him.
 Tried to see if he was still alive.
-Couldn’t hardly tell in that light though.
+Could hardly tell in that light though.
 I pressed my forehead against him and gave a short prayer for the both of us.
 I wanted more than anything to give him a right Christian burial.
 Hole in the ground, bible reading, flowers.
 The whole deal.

 Brent Holden is an undergraduate in the creative writing program at Ball State University.
 He is the lead poetry editor for The Broken Plate, his university’s literary magazine.
 He has had the privilege of studying under some rather fantastic writers: Jared Yates Sexton, Michael Meyerhofer, Todd McKinney, Sean Lovelace, and Mark Neely.
 This is his first official publication.